chezming/openeuler-iSulad/README.md

 ## Introduction

-`iSulad` , written in C/C++, is a lightweight container engine that has the advantage of being light, fast and applicable to multiple hardware specifications and architecture. `iSulad` has a wide application prospect.
+`iSulad` is a lightweight and fast container engine written in C/C++ with multiarchitecture and portability in mind.

 ## Architecture

-You can see `iSulad`  architecture in [architecture](./docs/design/architecture.md).
+All requied info can be found in synthesis document [architecture](./docs/design/architecture.md).

 ## Function

 ### Runtime

-`iSulad` support multiple container runtimes, including lxc、runc and kata.
+`iSulad` supports several container runtimes, including [LXC](https://linuxcontainers.org/lxc/introduction/), [runc](https://github.com/opencontainers/runc#readme) and [kata](https://katacontainers.io/learn/).

-#### lxc
+#### LXC

-lxc is an open-source container  runtime written in C , which occupies less resources and is suitable for scenarios with high restrictions on noise floor resources.
-It is the default runtime of iSulad.
+LXC is an open-source container runtime written in C.
+LXC takes very small amount of system resorces and perfectly fits into the scenario presupposing high restrictions on noise floor resources usage.
+LXC is the default runtime of iSulad.

 #### runc

-runc is an OCI-compliant runtime written in GO.
-When users use runc, the OCI runtime-spec version is required to be at least 1.0.0.
+runc is an OCI-compliant container runtime written in GO. runc version should be at least 1.0.0.

 #### kata-runtime

-kata-runtime start secure containers with lightweight virtual machines.
+kata-runtime allowes to create secure containers with lightweight virtual machines under the hood.
 ### Image

 `iSulad` supports multiple image formats, including OCI, external rootfs and embedded image.

 #### OCI

-OCI is a docker-compatible image format that supports pulling images and running containers from remote image repositories.
+OCI is a docker-compatible image format that supports pulling images and running containers from remote image registries.

 #### external rootfs